myna/myna-js/README.md

 Javascript client for Myna

+The packaged library is in the `dist` directory.
+Choose minified or not as the urge takes you.

 # TODO

+- Expose functions to save suggestions in a cookie
+- Add function to make rewarding a link simple
-Change Myna server to respond to JSONP requests with a 200 OK on error.
+- Change Myna server to respond to JSONP requests with a 200 OK on error.
 This will allow us to parse the error and fix the currently failing test.
+- Document

 # Developing